GintasS/Principles-of-Synthetic-Biology/README.md

 ### Modeling a cFFL

 As we have seen in the examples above, the biggest uses of cFFLs are noise rejection and delay.
 But what do we need for these functions?
-First, we need sigmoidy in transfer functions for all activation and repression relationships.
+First, we need sigmoid in transfer functions for all activation and repression relationships.
 This makes the response of C to B be ~zero for low expression values of B .
 Small variation in A will then not cause C to be expressed, because it will not sufficiently activate B .

 In this segment, Adam wraps up the discussion of FFLs with some thoughts about motifs, which will lead us into the next exciting topic — the toggle switch!